-The purse-seine-based SSIs reported by set type (NOA: unassociated; DEL: dolphin-associated: OBJ: floating-object associated) whenever possible are the following: number of sets, by set type (Figure 1), closure-adjusted capacity (Figure 1), catch by set type (Figure 2), catch-per-set by set type (Figure 3), and average length of the fish in the retained catch, by set type (Figure 4).
-For yellowfin, an additional SSI was developed based on spatio-temporal modelling of catch-per-day-fished (CPDF) for the fishery associated with dolphins (Figure 5), which is superior to the CPDF SSIs used previously.
+The purse-seine-based SSIs reported by set type (NOA: unassociated; DEL: dolphin-associated; OBJ: floating-object associated) whenever possible are the following: number of sets by set type (Figure 1), closure-adjusted capacity (Figure 1), catch by set type (Figure 2), catch-per-set by set type (Figure 3), and average length of the fish in the retained catch, by set type (Figure 4).
+For yellowfin, an additional SSI was developed based on spatio-temporal modelling of catch-per-day-fished (CPDF) and average fish length for the fishery associated with dolphins (Figure 5), which is superior to the CPDF SSIs used previously.
 Catch-per-set by set type replaces the CPDF SSIs used previously, which are considered unreliable due to possible biases in the method used to assign days fished to set types; also, the model-based indicators used for skipjack are no longer reported because they were based on the same CPDF data.
 The current SSIs begin in 2000 because the IATTC port-sampling program began the species composition sampling in that year, and it is after the major offshore expansion of the floating-object fishery which started in the early- to mid-1990s.
-All SSIs are scaled (relative indicators) so that their average equals 1 during the 2000-2020 period.
-The reference levels were changed from the 5% and 95% percentiles to the 10% and 90% percentiles because extreme percentiles are less reliable with fewer years of data.
+All SSIs are scaled (relative indicators) so that their average equals 1 during the 2000-2021 period.
+The reference levels were changed from the 5% and 95% percentiles to the 10% and 90% percentiles because percentiles in the extremes of the distribution's tails are less reliable with fewer years of data.

 Several indicators that use data from the longline fishery have also been developed.
-These include catch and effort (Figure 6), and CPUE (catch-per-hook) and average length of fish from a spatio-temporal model (Figure 7).
-To be consistent with the purse-seine SSIs, the longline SSIs begin in 2000 and have been scaled so that their average equals 1 during the 2000-2020 period.
+These include catch and effort (Figure 6), CPUE (catch-per-hook), and average length of fish estimated from a spatio-temporal model (Figure 7).
+To be consistent with the purse-seine SSIs, the longline SSIs begin in 2000 and have been scaled so that their average equals 1 during the 2000-2021 period.
 Reference levels also are based on the 10% and 90% percentiles.

-Further information about bigeye and yellowfin can be found in Documents SAC-11-06 and SAC-11-07, respectively, and information on the absolute catch and number of sets, by set type, in SAC-12-03.
+Further information about bigeye, yellowfin, and skipjack can be found in Documents SAC-11-06, SAC-11-07, and SAC-13-07, respectively, and information on the absolute catch and number of sets by set type, in SAC-13-03.
+The tables and R code we used to generate all figures in this report are available online at https://github.com/HaikunXu/Indicators/blob/main/2022.